Goleta, California: Geology

-Underneath the alluvial units of the coastal plain are three prominent bedrock units: the Monterey Formation, the Sisquoc Formation, and the Santa Barbara Formation.
-This latter unit is the principal groundwater aquifer for the region, and its freshwater wells are protected from seawater intrusion by the uplift along the More Ranch Fault, which has placed relatively impermeable rock units between it and the ocean.
+Underneath the alluvial units of the coastal plain are three prominent bedrock units: Monterey Formation, Sisquoc Formation, and Santa Barbara Formation.
+This last unit is the principal groundwater aquifer for the region, and its freshwater wells are protected from seawater intrusion by the uplift along the More Ranch Fault, which has placed relatively impermeable rock units between the ocean and it.

 Some of the underlying sedimentary units contain economically recoverable quantities of oil and gas.
 The Ellwood Oil Field was worked beginning in the 1920s, with its onshore portions only being dismantled in the 1970s.
 The La Goleta Gas Field was formerly productive on the bluffs west of More Mesa, and is now used for gas storage by the Southern California Gas Company.

 The Santa Ynez Mountains form a scenic backdrop to Goleta.
-They consist of multiple layers of sandstone and conglomerate units dating from the Jurassic Age to the present, uplifted rapidly since the Pliocene.
+They consist of multiple layers of sandstone and conglomerate units dating from the Jurassic age to the present, uplifted rapidly since the Pliocene.
 Rapid uplift has given them their craggy, scenic character, and numerous landslides and debris flows, which form some of the urban and suburban lowland area, are testament to their geologically active nature.
 Covered by chaparral, the range exceeds 4,000 feet in height to the northwest of Goleta, at Broadcast and Santa Ynez Peaks.
 Sundowner winds occur in both Goleta and Santa Barbara.

 Wildlife

 Bobcats can also be seen in the area.
 Coyotes sometimes prey on small domestic pets.
 Skunks sometimes spray, and often fall prey to cars, owls, dogs, and coyotes.
 Raccoons can become neighborhood pests.
 Opossums commonly inhabit neighborhoods.
 Dogs and cats sometimes kill small animals.
 Monarch butterflies spend the winter in several eucalyptus groves on the Ellwood Mesa.
-Bears and Mountain Lions live in the foothills and mountains around the town, but are rarely seen by residents.
+Bears and mountain lions live in the foothills and mountains around the town, but are rarely seen by residents.